klimasevskiy/Render-Completed-Telegram-Notifier/readme.md

 # **A Simple Blender Add-on that sends a Telegram message when a render is complete.**

 ## Now sends image(or last frame of animation)
+**⚠️IMPORTANT: Sends a render image ONLY if the following output image formats are specified: BMP, PNG, JPEG, WEBP.
+And the following video formats: AVI JPEG, AVI RAW, FFMPEG.**

 ## Features